chef/chef-web-docs/layouts/shortcodes/resources_common_compile_begin.md

   end
 ```

-This is an example of code that overly uses deferred execution, uses more "lazy" evaluation, and is
+This is an example of code that overuses deferred execution, uses more "lazy" evaluation, and is
 considerably harder to understand and write correctly.

 **Notifications will not work**